moka-guys/seglh-cnv/exomedepth/README.md

 	/data/sample1.bam:SampleLabel \
 	/data/qcmodel.RData
 ```
-NB: The last argument is optional (see below)
+NB: The last argument is optional (see below).

+The script will reuse the same genome reference file for VCF generation.
+Make sure its location is available (mounted into the container).
 Additional output files are produced as described above.

 ## Integrated Quality Control